AzureDevs/XenKit/readme.md

 - Local key signatures / temperaments
 - The ability to fully customize accidentals like in @euwbah's XenTuner plugin
 - Support for symbols if MS API allows
-- Some accidentals aren't supported, like half-sharps and sagittal

 ## Contact